videohead/custom-simple-rss/readme.txt

 2015-09-10 11:23 apllied the 'the_content' filter on content encoded to extract shortcodes

 2015-09-10 18:33 removing trash from content encoded and returning clean html

-2015-09-11 06:33 version 1.5 - new!! added feature to hide content from feed or show 2 types of content(html,full)